MW: John, you wrote:

-If I pick a set theory, say ZFC or whatever, I can prove in there that’s there’s an initial model of PA (one with a unique embedding in any other), and I’m happy to call that the “standard model of PA in ZFC”.
+If I pick a set theory, say ZFC or whatever, then I can prove that there is an initial model of PA (one with a unique embedding in any other), and I’m happy to call that the “standard model of PA in ZFC”.
 Then I can talk about the theory consisting of all closed sentences in this model.
 All that’s fine with me.

 But do we have to “pick a set theory, say ZFC or whatever”, to give the proof?

 I said my philosophy of math was an incoherent mish-mash of intuitionism, formalism, and platonism.
 Let’s start with intuitionism.
 I think I read somewhere that the taproot of Brouwer’s philosophy (or maybe Poincaré’s) consists in this: mathematical intuition comes first, axioms later.